oreitor/google-dsc-solution-challenge-rescueai/README.md

 * Flutter
 * Maps Platform API's

+### Deep Learning with TensorFlow
+Thanks to Artificial Intelligence and Computer Vision methods, it was requested to provide damage detection, status information or suggestions autonomously on the disaster area with instant satellite images or drone.

 #### Dataset for Deep Learning Model Testing
 In this stage, RescueAI can determine high accuracy whether buildings are Damaged or Normal with TensorFlow using the image data obtained from Google Earth Engine Apps.
 Natural disaster in Sint-Maarten, an island country in the Caribbean, has been chosen to serve as an exemplary case for testing RescueAI algorithm.
 This island was severely damaged by Hurricane Irma, Category 5, on September 6, 2017, and hundreds of houses were destroyed.
 In the following images taken from Google Earth Engine Apps, the disaster situation of the region examined before and after the hurricane is indicated.